 Project-specific audits may be required by USDOL to provide additional project oversight of the recipients' validation and monitoring processes, including internal and financial controls and reporting processes.
-If selected for a project-specific audit the project will be provided with specific requirements for this activity by USDOL.
+These audits will review financial reporting, performance data, and compliance with U.S. Federal laws and USDOL regulations to the extent the laws and regulations are deemed applicable by USDOL to public international organizations.
+If selected for a project-specific audit, the project will be provided with specific requirements for this activity by USDOL.
 If a PIO has existing internal requirements or prohibitions that would not allow USDOL's external attestation engagements outlined above in section 2.1, the PIO may request an exception.
 If an exception was requested, the PIO must provide to USDOL a copy of the internal requirement or regulation prohibiting an external attestation engagement.
 If an exception with supporting documentation is not requested, then the requirements outlined above in section 2.1 will apply.
-If the project has funds set aside and is not selected for a project-specific audit, USDOL will provide guidance on re-programming these funds prior to the end of the project.
+If the project has funds set aside and is not selected for a project-specific audit, USDOL will provide guidance on reprogramming these funds prior to the end of the period of performance of the cooperative agreement.

-In cases where exceptions are granted, project-specific audits for PIOs must be conducted solely in conformity with the examination standards set forth in the International Standards on Auditing and consistent with all terms and requirements established in the Terms of Reference agreed upon by USDOL and the recipient.
-While these cases do not required adherence to the requirements of the Government Auditing Standards, July 2011 Revision, published by the Comptroller General of the United States, the auditor will have regard to the standards for an examination level engagement in the Chapter on General, Field Work, and Reporting Standards for Attestation Engagements except where incompatible with examination standards that take precedence for the recipient's implementer.
+In cases where exceptions are granted, project-specific audits for PIOs must be conducted solely in conformity with the examination standards set forth in the International Standards on Auditing and consistent with all terms and requirements established in the Terms of Reference (TOR) agreed upon by USDOL and the recipient.
+While these cases do not require adherence to the requirements of the Government Auditing Standards, July 2018 Revision, published by the Comptroller General of the United States, the auditor will have regard to the standards for an examination level engagement in the Chapter on General, Field Work, and Reporting Standards for Attestation Engagements except where incompatible with examination standards that take precedence for the recipient's implementer.

-3. Performance Evaluations
+10.3 Performance Evaluations